golden-layout/golden-layout/README.md

 Use in conjunction with `getComponentEvent` to release/dispose any component created for GoldenLayout
 1. Do not call `init()`.
 Call `LayoutManager.loadLayout()` instead.
 1. `loadLayout()` (new function)\
-Will load the new layout specified in its `userLayoutConfig` parameter.
+Will load the new layout specified in its `LayoutConfig` parameter.
 This can also be subsequently called whenever the GoldenLayout layout is to be replaced.
 1. `saveLayout()` (new function)\
 Saves the current layout as a `LayoutConfig`.
 Replaces the existing `toConfig()` function
 1. Do not call `toConfig()`. `Call LayoutManager.saveLayout()` instead.